bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 14°
-- Mostly Clear
+- Misty
 - 88% humidity
 - 3 mph wind
-- 16% cloud cover
+- 55% cloud cover
 - 29 AQI 🟩
 About 0.7 inches of snow on the ground
 - 1.29 inches of snow and 0.07 inches of rain expected in the next 48 hours